IRGeekSauce/AutoPlay_Linux/README.md

 Installation
 ------------

+You need to have xdotool installed before using.
+To install xdotool: sudo apt-get update sudo apt-get install xdotool

 It is recommended to place playlist.sh and playlist2.sh into your /home folder so you can just open terminal and type "./playlist.sh".
 Make sure you "chmod u+x playlist.sh && chmod u+x playlist2.sh" in terminal